 Highlights of Mr. Huang’s recent engagements include an acclaimed debut at the Bravo!
-Vail Music Festival, where he stepped in for violinist Anne-Sophie Mutter to perform Mozart’s Violin Concerto No. 4 with the Chamber Orchestra Vienna–Berlin; appearances with Valery Gergiev and the Mariinsky Orchestra, Leonard Slatkin and the Detroit Symphony Orchestra, Andrés Orozco-Estrada and the Houston Symphony, and Markus Stenz and the Baltimore Symphony Orchestra; and recital debuts at the Lucerne Festival and the Aspen Music Festival.
+Vail Music Festival, where he stepped in for violinist Anne-Sophie Mutter to perform Mozart’s Violin Concerto No. 4 with the Chamber Orchestra Vienna–Berlin; appearances with Leonard Slatkin and the Detroit Symphony Orchestra, Andrés Orozco-Estrada and the Houston Symphony, and Markus Stenz and the Baltimore Symphony Orchestra and Seoul Philharmonic Orchestra; and recital debuts at the Lucerne Festival and the Aspen Music Festival.
 In the fall of 2021, Mr. Huang also became the first classical violinist to perform his own arrangement of the national anthem for the opening game of the NFL at the Bank of America Stadium in Charlotte, North Carolina, to an audience of 75,000 people.

 Mr. Huang’s recent recital engagements include Lincoln Center’s Great Performers series and a return appearance at The Kennedy Center, where he premiered Conrad Tao’s Threads of Contact for Violin and Piano during his recital evening with pianist Orion Weiss.
 He also stepped in for violinist Midori for performances with Leonard Slatkin and the Detroit Symphony Orchestra to critical acclaim, and he made debuts at London’s Wigmore Hall, the Seoul Arts Center, and the Louvre in Paris.

-A frequent guest artist at music festivals worldwide, Mr. Huang has performed at the Seattle, Music@Menlo, Caramoor, La Jolla, Moritzburg, Kissinger Sommer, Sion, Orford, and PyeongChang chamber music festivals.
-His collaborators have included violinists Gil Shaham, and Cho-Liang Lin; violist Nobuko Imai; cellists Mischa Maisky, Jian Wang, and Lynn Harrell; and pianists Yefim Bronfman, Kirill Gerstein, and Marc-André Hamelin.
+A frequent guest artist at music festivals worldwide, Mr. Huang has performed at the Seattle, Music@Menlo, Savannah, Caramoor, La Jolla, Santa Fe, Moritzburg, Kissinger Sommer, Sion, Orford, and PyeongChang chamber music festivals.
+His collaborators have included violinists Gil Shaham and Cho-Liang Lin; violist Nobuko Imai; cellists Mischa Maisky, Jian Wang, and Lynn Harrell; and pianists Yefim Bronfman, Kirill Gerstein, and Marc-André Hamelin.

 As the winner of the 2011 Young Concert Artists International Auditions, Mr. Huang made critically acclaimed recital debuts at Lincoln Center in New York and The Kennedy Center in Washington, DC.
 Additional honors include First Prize at the 2009 Tibor Varga International Violin Competition Sion-Valais in Switzerland, the 2009 Chi-Mei Cultural Foundation Arts Award for Taiwan’s Most Promising Young Artists, the 2013 Salon de Virtuosi Career Grant, and the 2014 Classical Recording Foundation Young Artist Award.

 Paul Huang was born in Taiwan and began violin lessons at the age of seven.
-He is a recipient of the inaugural Kovner Fellowship at The Juilliard School, where he earned his bachelor’s and master’s degrees under Hyo Kang and I-Hao Lee, and he’s on the faculty of Taipei National University of the Arts.
+He’s a recipient of the inaugural Kovner Fellowship at The Juilliard School, where he earned his bachelor’s and master’s degrees under Hyo Kang and I-Hao Lee, and he’s on the faculty of Taipei National University of the Arts.
 Mr. Huang plays the legendary 1742 “ex-Wieniawski” Guarneri del Gesù, on extended loan through the Stradivari Society of Chicago.
 He resides in New York.